-there is more empirical evidence against correct specification for density forecasts of inflation than for output growth, at both short and medium horizons.
-By comparing the ADL models across Tables 2 and 3, we conclude that normality is more appropriate for forecasting output growth and inflation one year ahead than one quarter ahead.
+Overall, by comparing the right and left panels in the tables, under the maintained assumption of independence, there is more empirical evidence against correct specification for density forecasts of inflation than for output growth, at both short and medium horizons.
+By comparing ADL models across Tables 2 and 3, we conclude that normality is more appropriate for forecasting one-year-ahead than one-quarter-ahead output growth and inflation.
 Regarding model combinations, the most robust result is that normality cannot be rejected for the simple average and BMA models across horizons (with the exception of BMA for forecasting output growth at short horizons).
-The factor model also performs well in all cases except for forecasting inflation at the one-quarter-ahead horizon.
+The factor model also performs well in all cases but forecasting inflation at the one-quarter-ahead horizon.

-4.2.
-Tests of independence
+4.2 Tests of Independence

-The correct specification of density forecasts also requires independence of the PITs.
-Tables 4 and 5 report results for the Ljung-Box (LB) test of no autocorrelation in the PITs.
-Table 4 focuses on forecast horizons of one quarter (h=1).
-The left (right) panel in Table 4 reports results for forecasting output growth (inflation).
-For each of the models, reported in the first column of each panel, the tables report the p-values of the LB test for serial correlation in the mean (second column) and variance (third column) of $\{z{t+h}\}{t=R}^T$.
+Correct specification of density forecasts also requires independence of the PITs.
+Tables 4 and 5 report results for the Ljung-Box (LB) test of no-autocorrelation in the PITs.
+Table 4 focuses on forecast horizons equal to one quarter (h = 1).
+The left panel in Table 4 reports results for forecasting output growth and the right panel reports results for forecasting inflation.
+For each of the models, reported in the first column of each panel, the tables report the p-values of the LB test for serial correlation in the mean (next column) and in the variance of $\{z{t+h}\}{t=R}^{T}$ (second to next column).

-For output growth, Table 4 shows very little statistical evidence of serial correlation in the first moments of the PITs (except for the BMA-MC3 model and the ADL models with the T-bill rate).
-There is a significant level of serial correlation in the second moments of the PITs for the ADL model for several predictors (especially medium and long term interest rates, and some measures of money), as well as for the BMA-MC3 and BVAR models.
-The equal average, BMA-OLS, BMA and factor models show no serial correlation in either the first or second moments of their PITs.
+For output growth, Table 4 shows very little statistical evidence of serial correlation in the first moments of the PITs (except for the BMA-MC3 model and for the ADL models with the T-bill rate).
+There is significant serial correlation in the second moments of the PITs for the ADL model for several predictors (especially medium and long interest rates and some measures of money), as well as for the BMA-MC3 and BVAR models.
+The equal average, BMA-OLS, BMA and factor models show no serial correlation in either the first or the second moments of their PITs.

-Turning to inflation, reported on in the right panel of Table 4, the most striking result is that serial correlation in the second moments of the PITs is rejected for most of the ADL models (with the exception of real overnight interest rates, earnings and real M3 measures), as well as for most of the density combinations (with the exception of BMA-OLS and BMA).
-In addition, there is no evidence of serial correlation in the first moments of the PITs for most of the ADL models, nor for the simple average and the factor models; however, there is serial correlation in the PITs of BMA-MC3 and BVAR models.
+Turning to inflation, reported on the right panel of Table 4, the striking result is that serial correlation in the second moments of the PITs is rejected for most of the ADL models (with the exception of real overnight interest rates, earnings and real M3 measures), as well as for most density combinations (with the exception of BMA-OLS and BMA).
+Instead, there is no evidence of serial correlation in the first moments of the PITs for most ADL models, nor for the simple average and the factor models; however, there is serial correlation in the PITs of BMA-MC3 and BVAR models.